 The Public Relations Student Society of America is a national, pre-professional, public relations organization.
 Becoming a PRSSA member offers you the opportunity to enhance your leadership and public relations skills, attend local and national meetings and conferences and network with public relations professionals in Northeast Ohio and across the country.

-With more than 5,000 students in 200 chapters nationwide, PRSSA has a reputation for developing highly qualified young-professionals.
+With more than 10,000 students and advisers in 300 chapters nationwide and in Argentina, Columbia and Peru, PRSSA has a reputation for developing highly qualified young-professionals.

 PRSSA also works in conjunction with its parent organization, the Public Relations Society of America (PRSA), to cultivate mutually beneficial relationships between students and professional public relations practitioners.

 The national PRSSA mission statement is two-fold:

 To serve members by enhancing their knowledge of public relations and providing access to professional development opportunities.